bl4ck5un/tc-website/content/getstarted.md

 Date: 2017-4-6
 toc: yes

-# Using Town Crier in your smart contracts
+# Using Town Crier in Your Smart Contracts

 There are two convenient ways to use Town Crier in your smart contracts.